 At PPM, we work closely with architects throughout the country and know the demands of the job.
 We get it.
 You’re busy, you’re under a deadline, you need the most accurate As-Built survey possible, and you want it to be completely “Worry Free.”
 Believe us.
 We’ve been in the business for over 18 years now, and we understand what you need in As-Built drawings whether you’re starting a home remodel, moving your business to a new location, or renovating the guest rooms at a large hotel.

 It’s this understanding of our customers’ needs that has been one of the primary catalysts for the adoption of 3D laser scanning into our As-Built surveying process.
-As mentioned in my post last week, for the first 14 years of PPM, we did everything manually with tape measures, laser distance meters, sketching boards, and good old-fashioned problem solving.
+For the first 14 years in business, we did everything manually with tape measures, laser distance meters, sketching boards, and good old-fashioned problem solving.
 But within the last couple of years, as this technology has developed, we decided that laser scanning is the best way to enhance your As-Built surveying customer experience.
-In our last post, we discussed how laser scanning has changed the financials of our company, so this week we decided to discuss how these impressive little gadgets are helping us help you?
+How are these handy 3D laser scanning gadgets helping us help you?
 Let’s dive into it.